Dr Marcia Walker 1/11/2021

 Can my baby have their MMR at 6 months?

 Ministry is not recommending routine measles vaccines at 6-12 months unless your baby has been exposed to an active case of measles during the infectious period (5 days before the rash came out and 5 days afterwards)or will be traveling to a country with an active outbreak.
 This is because the MMR is only about 75% effective at 6 months of age, and we will need to give a total of three jabs if the first one is given at less than 12 months.
-However, if your baby is at day-care and likely to be exposed to measles, please call us to discuss, we will certainly recommend immunising your baby from 6-12 months if they are at risk.

 Currently countries with known outbreaks